ShareKit/ShareKit/README.md

 Documentation
 -------------

 The latest documentation and installation instructions can be found on the [ShareKit Wiki](https://github.com/ShareKit/ShareKit/wiki).
-To get a preview of new features see [What's new](https://github.com/ShareKit/ShareKit/wiki/What's-new) wiki page.
+To get a preview of new features see [Changelog](https://github.com/ShareKit/ShareKit/blob/master/CHANGELOG.md).

 !!!
 Updated new service creation guidelines for contributors + updated service templates are [here](https://github.com/ShareKit/ShareKit/wiki/New-service-creator's-guidelines) !!!